 Based on the user experience, IPVanish seems to have prioritized its mobile app over its desktop counterpart.
 The mobile app has a clean interface, and it's easy to find settings and receive support.
 Meanwhile, the desktop app isn't as intuitive and looks a bit more outdated.

-IPVanish also has the standard security features you can personalize to your needs like a kill switch, multiple VPN protocols, and split tunneling.
-It's also added Threat Protection, which can block ads, trackers, and malicious websites.
-It does all this without compromising too much on bandwidth when connecting to international VPN servers.
+IPVanish has standard security features you can personalize to your needs, such as a kill switch, multiple VPN protocols, and split tunneling.
+It's also added double-hop capability, a Link Checker to scan potentially malicious websites, and Threat Protection, which can block ads, trackers, and malicious websites.

 IPVanish VPN prices and subscriptions

-IPVanish's price ranges from $2.19–$12.99/mo.
+IPVanish's price ranges from $2.19–$14.99/mo.
 It offers three different payment subscriptions: monthly, yearly, and two-year plans.

 The longer the subscription, the more you can save every month.
 The cheapest plan is the two-year plan, which is $2.19/mo (billed every two years).
 The most expensive is the monthly subscription at $12.99/mo.